-Televisions are available for use in study rooms within the Library.
+Televisions are available for use in study rooms on the first floor of the Library.

 Student Reserve

 Students may reserve or place a "hold" on a four-week book that has been checked out by another student.
 When the book is returned, the student that requested the "hold" will be notified and given three days to pick up the book.
 If the book is not picked up, the book will be returned to the shelf.